-When it comes to paying dividends to shareholders, the first thing a company’s directors should do is to check how much profit is available to be distributed.
+When paying dividends to shareholders, the first thing a company’s directors should do is check how much profit is available to be distributed.
 But what happens if you have overpaid dividends?

 Thanks to Louisa Drewett from Aardvark Accounting for answering our questions.